venky4c/trivia-query-app/README.md

 - [Custom React Hook](https://github.com/venky4c/trivia-question-game/blob/master/dist/src/useTrivia.js) for accommodating future changes based on fresh API calls
 - [Multi Select](https://github.com/venky4c/trivia-question-game/blob/master/dist/src/components/CategorySelector.js) options **added dynamically using array map fn**
 - Building array by culling answers from API call with help of [spread operator](https://github.com/venky4c/trivia-question-game/blob/master/dist/src/components/Question.js)
-- *Sanitize Html* by using [dangerouslySetInnerHtml](https://github.com/venky4c/trivia-question-game/blob/master/dist/src/components/Question.js) attribute, as we trust the API to give us non-malicious html.
+- *Sanitized Html* by using [dangerouslySetInnerHtml](https://github.com/venky4c/trivia-question-game/blob/master/dist/src/components/Question.js) attribute, as we trust the API to give us non-malicious html.
   This is done to remove the '&amp' where it should show just '&'.
 Similarily issue with quotes or apostrophes.
 - [Lodash shuffle](https://github.com/venky4c/trivia-question-game/blob/master/dist/src/components/Question.js) fn used to shuffle the order of answers in the array.
 - When to use [useCallback](https://github.com/venky4c/trivia-question-game/blob/master/dist/src/useTrivia.js) hook?
 How is it different from a useEffect hook?